WVURAIL/dspira/CONTRIBUTING.md

 These materials are public.
 Keep student records and restricted answer keys out of the repository, issues, attachments, and preview.
 Teacher-only navigation does not provide access control.

+## Where files belong

+Use [the asset directory guide](assets/README.md) before adding a download.
+Shared lecture slides belong in `assets/teaching/`.
+Activity-specific worksheets and images belong beside their lesson's other attachments.
+GNU Radio applications and flowgraphs belong in `dspira-software`; board designs and amplifier assembly references belong in `dspira-hardware`.
+Technical memos belong in `lightwork`.
+Link to their maintained files instead of uploading another copy.

+The former `FilesUploaded` directory is generated during publication for old links.
+Add new material to its proper source folder.
+Record future moves in `_data/legacy_assets.json` when existing public addresses must survive.

 ## Prepare the first contribution trial